jcdasheng/China_City_sustainability/README.md

 The score of the prediction could help to project the performances of cities in china and help to identify potential improvements.

 ## How this work
-By using the k neibour algorthim, this project successfully could predict sustainability index for cities in China with an accuracy of 99%.
+By using the k neighbour algorthim, this project successfully could predict sustainability index for cities in China with an accuracy of 99%.
 Start by modifiy the "test" xlsx file and enter the data for 17 labels of the city you want to predict.

 ## Results